Small pond vs. Big pond

-It has been more than six months since I left Microsoft to join Skytap, as honeymoon fades, I may compare the two ponds from the engineer perspective in a less subjective way:
+It has been more than six months since I left Microsoft to join Skytap, as honeymoon fever fades, I may compare the two ponds from the engineer perspective in a less subjective way:

 Microsoft Office follows the traditional waterfall approach: